 4. Higher Risk of Physical Harm

-5. Long-Term Emotional and Psychological Scars
+5. Lasting Emotional and Psychological Damage Results from the Situation

 Solutions: What Can Be Done?